 Digital Society Network research

-Each hub is led by two academics from departments across the faculty to enhance visibility, give focus to our work, provide an entry point for new staff engaged in digital society research and enable us to interface with other areas of the University.
+Each hub is led by academics from different departments across the faculty to enhance visibility, give focus to our work, provide an entry point for new staff engaged in digital society research and enable us to interface with other areas of the University.

 Digital Politics Hub